smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 4 - The Deeper Dark.md

 Sisyphus said nothing.
 In his mind, he was mapping the modifications he'd made.
 The passage that was now truly parallel instead of converging.
 The handholds in the acoustic dead zone.
 The echoes that would carry where they shouldn't.

-A path.
-For a boy with a plan.
-For anyone desperate enough to try.
+A path for anyone desperate enough to try.

 Small mercies, hidden in stone.
 Daedalus would never notice them.
 But someone navigating those passages, looking for any advantage, any hope—they might.